 Antibiotic prophylaxis should be tailored to the specific surgery, aligning with SCIP guidelines and targeting the most likely pathogens without necessarily covering all potential microbes.
-The choice of antibiotic should be informed by local resistance patterns, with prophylaxis recommended for all clean-contaminated procedures and select clean procedures where an SSI would be particularly detrimental (e.g., prosthetic ioint implantation).
+The choice of antibiotic should be informed by local resistance patterns, with prophylaxis recommended for all clean-contaminated procedures and select clean procedures where an SSI would be particularly detrimental (e.g., prosthetic joint implantation).
 While patients undergoing contaminated or dirty procedures often receive targeted antibiotic therapy for existing infections, cephalosporins are generally preferred for their efficacy against common skin pathogens like Staphylococcus aureus and Streptococcal species.
+In some cases, particularly for certain gynecologic or gastrointestinal surgeries, combinations of antibiotics may be recommended [27].

-In some cases, particularly for antibiotic tissue levels during surgery, and delays or premature administration could compromise the efficacy of prophylaxis [28-30].
+The observed high adherence to appropriate indications (87%) and durations (91%) for prophylactic antibiotic use reflects a commendable compliance with current clinical guidelines.
+This compliance is crucial for preventing surgical site infections (SSIs) and minimizing the risk of antibiotic resistance.
+However, the lower compliance in the timing of antibiotic administration (72% appropriate) suggests an area for improvement.
+Timely administration is critical to ensure optimal antibiotic tissue levels during surgery, and delays or premature administration could compromise the efficacy of prophylaxis [28-30].

 The predominance of ceftriaxone in prophylactic use (71.5%) aligns with its broad-spectrum activity and favorable pharmacokinetic profile, making it a popular choice for preventing a wide range of infections in surgical patients.
-The utilization of metronidazole (17.3%) reflects its use in surgeries where anaerobic bacterial coverage is desired, particularly gastrointestinal or gynecological procedures.
-The combined use of ceftriaxone and metronidazole certain gynecologic or gastrointestinal surgeries, use reflects a commendable compliance with current clinical guidelines.
-This compliance is crucial for preventing surgical site infections (SSIs) and minimizing the risk of antibiotic resistance.
-However, the lower compliance in the timing of antibiotic administration
+The utilization of metronidazole (17.3%) reflects its use in surgeries where anaerobic bacterial coverage is desired, particularly in gastrointestinal or gynecological procedures.